 - challenging assumptions

 Red team is a role I often perform in my role as business coach for my client.
 To do it well, you need to know the business, the people in it, the customers and suppliers and the market they’re operating in.
 Whether you assign the role of red team to one of your staff members or use an external (and knowledgeable) resource, it’s a valuable tool for boosting objectivity in your decision-making.

 My top tips to help you avoid analysis paralysis

 If you’ve used one of the above tools to move through the seven decision-making steps and still can’t choose, you’re suffering from analysis paralysis.
 Basically, you’re over-thinking it.

-- Go with your ‘gut’ – instinct counts for a lot when it comes to decisions.
+- Go with your gut – instinct counts for a lot when it comes to decisions.
 If an option seems like the best choice on paper, but something gives you pause, then trust yourself.
 Something is setting off that internal alarm.
-Go with what feels
+Go with what feels right.

-- Understand that you can’t please everyone – sometimes a decision that benefits your business will be at odds with what other stakeholders (team members, customers, suppliers etc) may prefer.
-Instead of trying to meet everyone’s expectations, back yourself and remain positive about the choice you have made.
-You may be able to ‘sell’ people on the benefits once they understand your perspective.
+- Understand that you can’t please everyone – sometimes a decision that benefits your business will be at odds with what other stakeholders (team, customers, suppliers etc) may prefer.
+I coach my clients that instead of trying to meet everyone’s expectations, they should back themselves and remain positive about the choice they have made.
+You may be able to sell people on the benefits once they understand your perspective.

-The process for decision-making is the same whether you are selecting a tie or determining your next strategic business move.
+The process for decision-making is the same whether you are selecting a holiday destination or determining your next strategic business move.
 The only difference is that the stakes are higher, so you are more aware of that process.
-If you have trouble making tough calls in your business, the four tools above will help you weigh up your options and stress-test your plans so you can move your business forward with confidence.
+If you have trouble making tough calls in your business, the tools above will help you weigh up your options and stress-test your plans so you can move your business forward with confidence.
+You got this.